V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

  The solution is not to deny the sense pleasures.
 This will only lead to frustration.The solution is sadhana through Yoga Sankirtan and following the principles behind the beautiful word sumyamya .
 This word is a sandhi of two words sum + yum (intense + restrain) and is also pronounced as sayyamya .

 **The Three Dimensions of Sayamya**
-1. check or restrain.
+	1. "*check or restrain*".
 When we are contacting the sense objects, e.g., eating a sweet, we should restrain if we find ourselves losing control.
-If our consciousness is totally lost in the sense pleasure and we are out of control completely, we have to stop the experience immediately.
-This is the second dimension of sayyamya.
+	2. "*Completely stopping*"If our consciousness is totally lost in the sense pleasure and we are out of control completely, we have to stop the experience immediately.
+	3.

 - sanyamya (sayamya- sum+yum) yum means restrain and sum totally.
 The word yum has 3 dimensions
 		1. checking or restraining that is something is flowing you just slow it down